STI inches up as traders take defensive approach

-SINGAPORE (THE BUSINESS TIMES) - Local stocks held steady on Wednesday as fears that the economic recovery might be delayed hit investor sentiment in the region.
+Local stocks held steady yesterday as fears that the economic recovery might be delayed hit investor sentiment in the region.

 The cautious approach here left the benchmark Straits Times Index ahead just 0.05 per cent or 1.57 points to 3,133.31.